-- 10 mL graduated cylinder - 250 mL volumetric flask - 125 mL Erlenmeyer flask - glass funnel - Hot plate - 1.
-Add about 0.100 g reagent grade ASA to a 125 mL Erlenmeyer flask.
-Record this mass to the nearest 0.001 g. - 2.
+- 10 mL graduated cylinder - 250 mL volumetric flask - 125 mL Erlenmeyer flask - glass funnel - Hot Plate - 1.
+Add 0.100 g reagent grade ASA to a 125 mL Erlenmeyer flask.
+Record this mass. - 2.
 Measure 10 mL of 1M NaOH solution using a clean, dry graduated cylinder.
 Add this to the Erlenmeyer flask from Step 1. - 3.
 Heat the mixture to boiling on a hot plate to hydrolyze the ASA.
 This step must be done carefully to avoid splatters!
 Periodically rinse the inside walls of the flask with small amounts of deionized water to ensure all of the ASA has been reacted.
-The addition of deionized water will also ensure that the water in the boiling flask does not evaporate.
+The addition of deionized water will also ensure that the water in the boiling flask does not evaporate away.
 Note that this step will form the salicylate dianion shown as the product of Reaction 1. - 4.
 Transfer the resulting solution to a 250 mL volumetric flask using a glass funnel.
-Use deionized water to thoroughly rinse the flask and funnel so that the salicylate is quantitatively added to the volumetric flask. - 5.
+Use deionized water to thouroughly rinse the flask and funnel so that the salicylate is quantitatively added to the volumetric flask. - 5.
 Add deionized water to the flask to the bottom of the neck of the volumetric.
-Stopper the flask tightly and, while holding the stopper in the palm of your hand, invert the flask, swirl, and bring the flask right side up, repeating 10 times to ensure complete mixing.
+Stopper the flask and, while holding the stopper with your forefinger to prevent spilling the solution, invert the flask 10 times to ensure complete mixing.
 After all air bubbles rise to the surface, add water to the mark on the neck of the flask.
-Again stopper the flask and repeat the invert/swirl procedure 10 times to mix the solution.
+Again stopper the flask and invert 10 times to mix the solution.